sore0159/data_analysis/apps/present/FILES/content.md

 Confidence intervals: I spent 7 hours going through Stats 414-415 trying to get this concept down.
 I got it for simple LR, but hit a wall at Stat501

 se(y) = sqrt(MSE(Xht (Xt X)-1 Xh)).
 Other lectures: "Use R to calculate this se(y).... -_-

+HEY!
+Since then, we've actually starting using R a bit, and gotten some p values!
+Might leverage them into confidence intervals

 Content analysis: wordnet is cool!
 Noun/verb identification is hard